flatironinstitute/finufft/README.md

 # Flatiron Institute Nonuniform Fast Fourier Transform libraries: FINUFFT

-### Barnett, Magland, Greengard
+### Alex H. Barnett and Jeremy F. Magland

 Includes code by:

-June-Yub Lee - some test codes co-written with Greengard
 Nick Hale and John Burkardt - Gauss-Legendre nodes and weights
+Leslie Greengard and June-Yub Lee - some fortran test codes from CMCL

 ### Purpose

-to do
+Compute various exponential sums involving arbitrary point distributions in optimal time.
+See the manual.

 ### Dependencies

 The basic libraries need a C++ compiler, GNU make, FFTW, and optionally OpenMP (the makefile can be adjusted for single-threaded).
 The fortran wrappers need a fortran compiler.
-To run optional speed comparisons which link against the CMCL NUFFT library, this must be installed.
 See settings in the `makefile`.

 ### Installation